-If you've had a positive pregnancy test and are not sure what to do, or are thinking of having an abortion, there is support available to you.
+If you've had a positive pregnancy test and are not sure what to do, or are thinking of having an abortion or have had an abortion, there is support available to you.

 Talk to someone you trust

-You may want to talk to someone you trust and who will listen to you, such as your partner, a trusted friend, or whānau member.
+You may want to talk to someone you trust and who'll listen to you, such as your partner, a friend or whānau member.

-If you are a young person, it is a good idea to talk to a parent or another trusted adult if you can.
-If you do choose to have an abortion, it is good to have adult support.
+If you're a young person, it's a good idea to talk to a parent or another trusted adult if you can.
+If you do choose to have an abortion, it's good to have adult support.

 Talk to a health professional

-If you are looking for a health professional to talk to, you could speak to a doctor or nurse, or a Family Planning doctor or nurse.
-If you are at school, the school nurse or counsellor can also be a great help.
+If you're looking for a health professional to talk to, you could speak with a DECIDE nurse through a phone or video call.
+You could also talk to another health practitioner or a Family Planning nruse or doctor.
+If you're at school, the school nurse or counsellor could also help.

 Do this as early as possible in your pregnancy so you can begin maternity care or get an abortion as early as possible.